Skip to main content

 A microscopic examination of a stool sample will enable a diagnosis of cryptosporidiosis.

-Ensuring sufficient fluid intake to prevent dehydration from diarrhea is very important, especially for young children and pregnant women.
+Ensuring sufficient fluid intake to prevent dehydration from diarrhea is very important, especially for young children and pregnant people.

 Most people with healthy immune systems recover without treatment.
 Please consult your healthcare provider to discuss whether you require treatment.